uche789/understanding-web-development/system-design.md

 **Immediate consistency** is a consistency model that ensures changes are immediately visible to all clients across the system.
 This requires all updates to be propagated to all replicas before any client can see the change, introducing higher latency and reduced availability compared to eventual consistency.

+## What is the difference between load testing and stress testing of an application?

+Load tests checks system with expected load conditions to see how well it performs under average or slightly above-average usage.
+Stress tests apply extreme load to your system to identify the point at which it fails due to high traffic and heavy usage.

+## What is a relational database?

+A relational database is a type of database that organizes data into tables with rows and columns, where the entities can be related to one another through relationships, often using primary and foreign keys.

+Examples of relational databases include:
+- PostgreSQL
+- SQLite
+- MySQL
+- MariaDB (a fork of MySQL)

+## What is a NoSql database?

+NoSQL is a type of database that stores data in various formats, such as key-value pairs, documents, wide-column stores, or graphs.

+Examples of NoSql databases include:
+- **MongoDB:** A document-based NoSQL database.
+- **CouchDB:** Another document-based NoSQL database that uses JSON for storing data.
+- **Redis:** A key-value store known for its in-memory data processing.
+- **etcd:** A key-value store commonly used in distributed systems for configuration management and service discovery.

+## When should you use NoSQL or a relational database?

+A relational database is ideal for the following:
+- Structured data, where relationships need to be clearly defined.
+- The need to perform complex queries, such as joins across multiple tables.
+- Data integrity and validation is a priority (e.g., compliance with ACID principles: Atomicity, Consistency, Isolation, Durability).

+A NoSQL database is ideal for the following:
+- Non-structured or semi-structured data, such as JSON or hierarchical data.
+- Applications requiring high write performance or eventual consistency, such as real-time analytics, caching, or logging.
+- Scenarios requiring horizontal scaling to handle massive amounts of data or traffic.

 ## ACID  (atomicity, consistency, isolation, durability)

 ACID represents the four properties that define a database transaction, ensuring data integrity and validity even in the presence of errors, system crashes, or power outages.